-Joanne Garde-Hansen is Professor in Culture, Media and Communication at the Centre for Cultural and Media Policy Studies.
-Her research and teaching focus upon media, memory, archives and heritage.
+Joanne Garde-Hansen is Professor of Culture, Media and Communication at the Centre for Cultural and Media Policy Studies.
+Her research and teaching focus upon media histories, memories and archives.
 This is manifest in two strands of research.
 The first, relates to her collaboration with television researchers on television history, heritage and memory and the co-founding of the Centre for Television Histories with Rachel Moseley and Helen Wheatley (Film and TV Studies).
-The second, is in her collaboration with geographers, water scientists and the Centre for Floods, Communities and Resilience Link opens in a new windowon the relationship between culture and water, rivers, flooding and drought.
-She has published on media and memory, television, archives, and water memories and heritage.
-She is a Fellow of the HE Academy, was nominated for a National Teaching Fellowship in 2005, and has won awards for outstanding module design and public engagement.
+The second, is in her collaboration with geographers, water scientists and UWE's Centre for Floods, Communities and Resilience Link opens in a new windowon the relationship between culture and water, rivers, flooding and drought.
+She has published on popular culture, media and memory, television, archives, water memories, and mediations of flood and drought.
+She is a Fellow of the HE Academy, was nominated for a National Teaching Fellowship, and has won awards for outstanding module design and public engagement.
 She is on the management committee of the the EU COST: Action - Slow Memory: Transformative Practices for Times of Uneven and Accelerating Change (2021-2025) focusing on Transformations of the Environment.